Apply Dubai Visa Online

 Attire of Dubai's people

-It is common for the tourists to see men wearing long dresses made of light airy Kondura cotton and women wearing elegant dresses with long sleeves embroidered with gold and beads.
-A headscarf is always a mandatory attribute to the national dress of the men while a special veil that covers the face falls as the mandatory attribute of the national dress of the women.
-Apart from being an Islamic attire, the cotton texture makes it a comfortable attire to the climate of the city.
+It is common for tourists to see men wearing long dresses made of light, airy Kondura cotton and women wearing elegant dresses with long sleeves embroidered with gold and beads.
+A headscarf is always a mandatory attribute of the national dress of men, while a special veil that covers the face falls as a mandatory attribute of the national dress of women.
+Apart from being Islamic attire, the cotton texture makes it comfortable for the climate of the city.

 READ ALSO: 14 DAYS DUBAI VISA

-It is not necessary that you have to be a Muslim to wear this, you always have the liberty to give this a try inside the city.
-When you are inside the city, you might want to consider the way you dress while traveling around.
-Here are some tips that will help you to get you going.
+It is not necessary that you have to be a Muslim to wear this; you always have the liberty to give it a try inside the city.
+When you are inside the city, you might want to consider the way you dress while travelling around.
+Here are some tips that will help you get going.
 You can wear T-shirts and shorts in the city.
 But not everywhere.

 What are the exceptions?